 Every year at the Annual Conference, Texas ASCD presents awards to a small number of people to honor their hard work and dedication to education.
 Each award recipient is nominated by Texas ASCD members.

 Show your appreciation to a valued colleague or a new teacher who is going “above and beyond” in their classroom by nominating them.
 You may also nominate a journalist or an organization that is doing exceptional work in reporting on education-related issues.
 The Texas ASCD Award is awarded at the Annual Conference in October.
-The nomination period for 2016 award recognition has ended.
+The nomination period for 2018 award recognition ends August 31, 2018.